Golf Simulator Projectors

 [top]

-Installation positioning is arguably one of the most important aspects you will need to consider when planning for your new Golf Sim Projector
+Installation positioning is arguably one of the most important aspects you will need to consider when planning for your new Golf Sim Projector.
+Different projector models will have different installation distance requirements to project the desired image size.
+The ideal projector for your golf sim is one that can be installed in a position that correctly displays the desired image size whilst also:

-What is Aspect Ratio and how is it important?
+What is Aspect Ratio and is it important with a golf sim?

 [top]

-Overspilling the screen width simply means positioning the projector further back so the image becomes larger and therefore making the width of the image appear over the edges of the screen.
-Once you do this you can then set your computer or software to a 4:3 ratio output, doing this will black out the sides of the image.
-This is like when you watch an old film on a modern TV where you get the black bars on the left and right sides of the TV.
+Overspilling the screen width refers to positioning the projector further back (or zooming the image out) so the image becomes larger resulting in the image width spilling over the edge of the screen.
+Once overspilled you then set your computer or software to a compatible 4:3 aspect ratio resolution (such as XGA 1024x768), doing this will black out the sides of the image.
+The end result will appear similar to when you are watching an old film or tv show on a TV and you get the black bars on the sides.

-The below image is a projector (displaying a test pattern) that has been pulled back so the height fills up the whole wall and the extra width is overspilled onto the side walls.
-When finally set up correctly the projector would only be projecting black onto the side walls leaving you with an image filling up your whole screen.
+The below image is a projector (displaying a test pattern) that has been positioned further away so the height fills up the whole wall and the extra width is overspilled onto the side walls.
+When finally set up correctly the projector would only be projecting barely visible black onto the side walls, leaving you with an image filling up your whole screen.

 golf simulator projector square image